-Charles Ivie was born in Baird, Texas in June 1946.
-He attended the Brown Trail School of Preaching and graduated in 1978.
+Charles Ivie is from Baird, Texas.
+He attended the Brown Trail School of Preaching, where he graduated in 1978 (while the school was still directed by Roy C. Deaver).
 He has preached in Kansas, New Mexico, Oklahoma, and Texas.
-Charles has been preaching in Tatum, New Mexico since 2004.
-He and his wife, Dena, have six children.
+Since 2004, Charles has been preaching in Tatum, New Mexico, where he and his wife, Dena, live and work.
+They have six children.

 Glenn A. Jobe is a Chicago native and has preached in Chicago’s Northwest Suburbs (first in Elk Grove Village and now in Schaumburg) since 1977.
 He received his B.A. degree from David Lipscomb College (Nashville, TN) in 1970 and his M.Th. degree from Harding Graduate School of Religion (Memphis, TN) in 1976.
 He is married to the former Shirley Stracener of Memphis, TN.
 They have three children and four grandchildren.

 Marlin Kilpatrick attended Lake-Sumter Junior College (1962-63) and graduated from the Florida School of Preaching (1987).
 He has been preaching since 1965 in Florida, Georgia, North Carolina, Virginia and Tennessee.
 He has held one public debate and had a radio broadcast for over thirty years.
 Marlin and his wife, Sandra, work with the Lord’s church in Fruitland Park, Florida.
 They have five children.